-- Must be 4 years discharged from a Chapter 7 bankruptcy
+- Must be four years discharged from a Chapter 7 bankruptcy

-- Must be 2 years discharge from the chapter 13 bankruptcy
+- Must be two years discharge from the Chapter 13 bankruptcy

-- Must be 7 years seasoned from a mortgage foreclosure
+- Must be seven years seasoned from a mortgage foreclosure

-- Must be 4 years season from a short sale
+- It must be four years season from a short sale

-- Must receive an automated approval from the automated underwriting system (AUS)
+- Must receive automated approval from the automated underwriting system (AUS)